Best Ethernet Cables 2026: Cat6 vs Cat6A for Business, WiFi 7, and PoE++

 - Required by building codes in many commercial installations

-- Available in bulk spools for large projects
+- Available in bulk spools for large commercial projects

 Important: Always verify local building codes.
 Many jurisdictions require plenum-rated cables even in residential installations when running through certain spaces.